m-onz/hejhog/README.md

 ## `usage`

-* Create some self signed certificates* first in the current working directory, install hejhog globall and run the `hejhog` command.
+* Create some self signed certificates* in the current working directory,
+* install hejhog globally (npm i hejhog -g) and run the `hejhog` command.
 * Configure your browser to use `localhost:8080` as the http and https proxy.
 * Add a self signed certificate authority to the browser.

 ```
 > hejhog --help
 > hejhog --just-urls